hypercontrol-one/issues/README.md

-# Public Issues Tracker for hypercontrol.one
+# Public Issue Tracker for hypercontrol.one